valerieding/Happiness-Map-App/README.md

 - a bar graph of a user's votes by time of day, which shows a user's average happiness level for each hour of the past day

 Admin:
 We've implemented moderator functionality that can be accessed when running the app on localhost:8000.
 If you navigate to localhost:8000/moderator, the app will prompt you to log in as an admin.
+(Note: we decided not to have the moderator page be in the navigation bar, or put a button that would lead to it, because we wanted to hide its functionality as much as possible from normal users.
+We wanted it to be only for people who explicitly knew how to use it).
 You can login with the credentials: username = admin, password = password.
 This will redirect you to the message board, with the added ability to remove posts.
 If you click the log out button on the message board, you will return to the message board as a regular user, without admin abilities.

 ## 3) A brief tutorial about how to use your software